top of page

 2022 Size 1.2cm x 3Ocm Acrylics on Canvas

 Dozen Nappies Series 1 to 4/12 Nappies were objects I saw growing up around the Pa.
-Utilising the common nappy as a headscarf for weather and illness of the ears or a hanky or baby blanket when needed showed the versatility of pakeha inventions against letting our babies crawl naked free.
+Utilising the common nappy as a headscarf for weather and illness of the ears or a hanky or baby blanket when needed showed the versatility of pakeha inventions stopping our babies crawling naked and free.

 2000- Size 5Ocm x 6Ocm Acrylics and Mixed mediums on Cotton Nappies

 Dozen Nappies Series 2 to 4/12 old time practises did not allow children and babies inside the wharenui.
-Today we embrace all the family inside the big house to strengthen the passing on of knowledge.
+Today we embrace all the family inside the big house to strengthen the oral and visual passing on of knowledge.
+Before mum's koroua passed over they sealed great karakia around the old wharenui.
+Sometimes koroua would lament the old wharenui is known to call to mokopuna when its lonely for our sacred stone spirit.

 2000- Size 5Ocm x 6Ocm Acrylics and Mixed mediums on Cotton Nappies